 Let’s now compare this to Mohegan Sun, with the same date ranges:

 Mohegan Sun’s penny slots have been closer to the 11 percent range.
-Weirdly, $10 denomination seems to be the sweet spot, with a payback of in the 2.5-3.5 percent range for five years running.
+Weirdly, $10 denomination seems to be the sweet spot, with a hold of in the 2.5-3.5 percent range for five years running.
 It almost feels like that’s what you should play.

-Their quarter and dollar machines also seem to have creeped up by about a half percentage point; machine replacement cycles may have come with games that have a slightly higher hold.
-Both casinos have also been updating their Video Poker machine stock in recent years, and since video poker is always included in the payback info for electronic machines, removal of better pay table machines can easily impact the payback percentages.
+Their quarter and dollar machines also seem to have creeped up by about a half percentage point; machine replacement cycles may have come with games that have a higher hold.
+Both casinos have also been updating their Video Poker machine stock in recent years, and since video poker is always included in the payback info for electronic machines, removal of better pay table machines can also impact the payback percentages.

 So, both casinos do offer a pretty good gambling value relative to other markets, but based on what you play, one casino can offer advantages over the other.